Why Accreditation matters for students

 • If your school is accredited by AAC, you can find details regarding the accreditation decision, term, and any notes on the Information Report linked at the bottom of the Accredited Programs page.

 • As an accrediting body, AAC is concerned primarily with the performance, improvement, and sustained effectiveness of Ayurvedic medicine programs.
 The Commission does not generally intervene in the internal procedures of programs or their institutions, nor is the Commission an adjudicatory or grievance-resolving body.
 The Commission does, however, review formal written complaints against AAC-accredited programs, provided that (i) the complaints are adequately documented, and (ii) indicate lack of compliance with the Commission’s accreditation standards and/or policies.
-Accredited programs are required to make available to students the Commission’s mailing address and telephone number, and to provide access to the Commission’s Handbook of Accreditation through an administrative office or library.
+Accredited programs are required to make available to students the Commission’s mailing address and contact information, and to provide access to the Commission’s Handbook of Accreditation through an administrative office or library.

 Communications on any matter related to the Commission may be addressed to: